 This movement then moves the attached cone in the same manner.
 The vibrations of the attached cone produce sound.

-How to Find the Source of the Problem
+- Find the source of the rattling.

 As you can see, a simple thing like a loose screw to a complex issue like a defective amp can cause that annoying rattling in your subwoofer.